villhei/elixirtut/README.md

 %{finland: "Helsinki", germany: "Berlin", spain: "Madrid", sweden: "Stockholm"}
 ```

 Map is a data structure used as a container for pairs with a key and a value.
 Maps are often used as a sort of dictionary, and it's an efficient way of indexing values for different types of searches and retriavals.

+Unlike lists, maps are not ordered collections.

 ```elixir
 iex> Map.get(country_capitals, :sweden)